Niharika-git-code/Spotify_clone-/README.md

 To run this project on your local machine:

-Clone the repository:
+-Clone the repository:

 bash -git clone https://github.com/yourusername/spotify-clone.git

-Open the folder:
+-Open the folder:

 bash -cd spotify-clone

-Open index.html in your browser.
+-Open index.html in your browser.